yalamarthibharat/DynamicDataAssimilation/README.md

  * Linear least squares
  * Non-linear leaast squares

-Dynamic Data Assimilation problem is solved by implementing it as a deterministic process
+Dynamic Data Assimilation problem is solved by implementing it as a deterministic process and normal eqution of the problem is derived.
+The normal derived is solved by various computational methods.
+The computational methids implemented in this project are: